Rockies vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- Colorado has been at least a +195 moneyline underdog four times this season, but was upset in all of those games.
+- Colorado has been at least a +180 moneyline underdog six times this season, but was upset in all of those games.

-- Colorado's games have gone over the total in 14 of its 32 chances.
+- Colorado and its opponents have gone over the total this season in 14 of its 33 opportunities.

 - In three games with a line this season, the Rockies have a mark of 2-1-0 against the spread.